 Eyelid surgery can improve the appearance of visible age through the eye area by correcting the placement of the lids and eliminating fatty deposits and excess tissue that create under-eye bags.
 Eyelid surgery can be performed to improve aesthetics, or to help your vision by adjusting the lids out of your line of sight.
 Blepharoplasty can include the removal of fatty tissue, loose skin or both.

-During blepharoplasty, Dr. Placik makes carefully placed incisions: for upper eyelid surgery, these will be hidden in the natural contours and creases of the eye, while incisions for lower eyelid surgery run just along the lash line.
+During blepharoplasty in Chicago, Dr. Placik makes carefully placed incisions: for upper eyelid surgery, these will be hidden in the natural contours and creases of the eye, while incisions for lower eyelid surgery run just along the lash line.
 Working through these access points, Dr. Placik is able to remove excess fat, then excise skin for a smoother appearance.
 If double eyelid surgery is being performed, Dr. Placik reshapes the upper eyelid to create a natural-looking low crease without looking too “Westernized.”

 When looking at the upper eyelid, Dr. Placik will often discuss the role of the forehead and brow and its contribution to the appearance.
 He will also assess the position of the cheek when addressing the treatment of the lower eyelid.
 A recommendation for a brow lift or cheek surgery/midface lift, or fat transfer may also be suggested.